-The pensionable payroll for the financial year 2018-19 was £2.04 billion (derived from contributions payable by employers over the year).
-Based on this information, the accruing cost of pensions in 2018-19 (at 52.6% of pay) is assessed to be £1.08 billion.
+The pensionable payroll for the financial year 2019-20 was $\pounds 2.11$ billion (derived from contributions payable by employers over the year).
+Based on this information, the accruing cost of pensions in 2019-20 (at 51.0% of pay) is assessed to be $\pounds 1.07$ billion.
+This includes an allowance for the higher cost of benefits accruing over the year under McCloud.